knuedge/open-source-policy/practice.md

 * Providing solid documentation for any project setup process.
 * Being super nice when communicating with volunteers.

-As in the [open source policy](policy.md), non-core KnuEdge projects are made FOSS whenever possible.
+As described in the [open source policy](policy.md), non-core KnuEdge projects are made FOSS whenever possible.
 In this situation, contributors must agree to release their contributions under whichever license the project itself is released.
-Projects can inform contributors of this agreement by copying the [`CONTRIBUTING.md` template](CONTRIBUTING_TEMPLATE.md) and [the README.md template](README_TEMPLATE.md) file from this repo into new project repos.
+Projects can inform contributors of this agreement by copying the [`CONTRIBUTING.md`](CONTRIBUTING_TEMPLATE.md) template and the [`README.md`](README_TEMPLATE.md) file from this repo into new project repos.

-When an KnuEdge project has a non-standard license status (e.g. it's a fork of a previously licensed project, or is a module/plugin for a GPL project), then that project needs to figure out an appropriate contributing agreement.
+When a KnuEdge project has a non-standard license status (e.g. it's a fork of a previously licensed project, or is a module/plugin for a GPL project), then that project needs to figure out an appropriate contributing agreement.

 ### Protecting sensitive information